 However, it is no easy feat competing against the free Google Analytics, a) with a paid product and b) in an under-educated market (2008!).

 Using their own analytics tool, Kissmetrics segmented and targeted different audience personas they had identified as potential customers.
-Taking content resources from the vast Kissmetrics Academy, they set up campaigns to target an audience reading similar articles on the web.
+Taking content resources from the vast Kissmetrics Academy, they set up campaigns aimed toward a target audience of those reading similar articles on the web.

 HubSpot wanted to change how businesses market to people, and to do this it needed more than to provide software; it also needed to educate the market and prepare users to make a mental shift towards inbound marketing.